Shay enjoys Internet research, silly crafts, and keeping her very stubborn Beagle-Cattle Dog alive through training and anxious vigilance.

 I've been wanting to make Penny** a lobster dog costume ever since that adorable lobster Corgi blessed the internet in 2010.
-It only took me 3 years, and a tweet from Patrick Stewart, for me to finally grow enough motivation to do it.
-I chained myself to my sewing machine and made this costume over the course of 4 days.
+It only took me three years, and a tweet from Patrick Stewart, for me to finally grow enough motivation to do it.
+I chained myself to my sewing machine and made this costume over the course of four days.
 As this was the most complex thing I've ever sewn, I documented the whole process.
-If I can do it, you can do.
+If I can do it, you can do it.
 I'm rooting for you!

 *Heaven help you if you're trying to put a cat in a costume.

-Time required: Days (or not.
-It depends how handy you are with a sewing machine.)
+Time required: Days.
+(It depends on how handy you are with a sewing machine.)

-- 1 yard Red Crushed Velvet (the cheap-y stuff)
+- 1 yard of red crushed velvet (the cheap-y stuff)

-- Velcro (about 4 inches or 4 tabs will do you)
+- Velcro (about four inches or four tabs will do you)

 Measure around the fullest part of their abdomen, from their neck to their butt, around their neck, and from their eyes down to the end of their neck.
 This will give you an idea of how much fabric you'll need for everything.